couchbase/cbft/docs/index.md

 From the Index Type dropdown, choose ```full-text (bleve)```.

-As soon as you make an Index Type dropdown selection, some additional, type-dependent input fields should appear (Mapping and Store), but let's ignore them for now and use the provided defaults.
+As soon as you make an Index Type dropdown selection, some additional, type-dependent input fields should appear (such as a ```Mapping``` textarea of JSON), but let's ignore them for now and use the provided defaults.

 ### Source Type